 The ACS CCD Electronics Box Replacement includes a SIDECAR Application- Specific Integrated Circuit (ASIC) that exhibits a low frequency noise (1 mHz to 1 Hz) on the bias and reference voltages it generates for the WFC CCDs.
 This noise contribution does not matter for bias voltages going to the CCD since it is canceled out by correlated double sampling (CDS).
 However, there is one reference voltage from the ASIC that is used to offset the signal applied after the CDS stage (see ACS ISR 2011-05).
 Here, the noise does not cancel out, and manifests as a slow moving variation of the baseline.
 In practice, "striping" is observed in all post-SM4 WFC images that is virtually uniform across both amplifier readouts (the entire 4096 columns) of each WFC CCD (Figure 4.4).

-Because of the uniformity of the striping across WFC rows, it is straightforward to characterize and remove this low-level 1/ƒ noise from WFC bias frames.
-The amplitude distribution is well fit by a Gaussian of σG = 0.74 e¯ with an enhanced negative tail, giving an overall σ = 0.9 e¯.
-(See Figure 4.5).
+Because of the uniformity of the striping across WFC rows, it is straightforward to characterize and remove this low-level 1/f noise from WFC bias frames.
+The amplitude distribution is well fit by a Gaussian of σG = 0.74 e¯ with an enhanced negative tail, giving an overall σ = 0.9 e¯, as shown in Figure 4.5 (ACS ISR 2011-05).
 This is under 25% of the WFC read noise.
-Averaging N bias images reduces the 1/ƒ noise by nearly a factor of N1/2, so the total noise in the post-SM4 WFC superbias reference images approaches pre-2007 levels.
-The striping is not well estimated by the limited WFC overscan regions alone, complicating stripe removal in non-bias frames.
-A WFC superdark reference image (average of ~24 darks) is effectively stripe-free, but science targets rarely comprise so many exposures.
+Averaging N bias images reduces the 1/f noise by nearly a factor of N1/2, so the total noise in the post-SM4 WFC superbias reference images is significantly lower than individual frames, as shown in Figure 4.4.
+See discussion in Section 3.4.1 on bias striping removal in CALACS, as well as documentation for acs_destripe_plus within acstools.